 This pain or discomfort usually gets better with sitting or lying down to rest the back.

-People who are overweight may be more at risk for muscle fatigue that occurs when standing or walking.
+People who are overweight may be more at risk for muscle fatigue when standing or walking.

 A person can treat muscle fatigue and reduce discomfort in the lower back with: